Growth and Bioactive Factors: Injections To Accelerate Healing

-At The Stone Clinic, an evolution of injectable regenerative therapy has occurred.
-We started with blood injections in the 1990’s intuiting that the blood had all the healing components required.
-This evolved to isolating the platelets in blood that release the most important growth factors.
-These growth factors act to both directly stimulate healing and to recruit stem cells from the walls of vessels to migrate to the site of injury.
-Today growth factors from platelets drawn from the patient in the office constitute an important part of our injection therapies.
+At The Stone Clinic, an evolution of anabolic therapy has occurred using biologic, regenerative injections.
+We started with blood injections in the 1990s intuiting that our patients’ blood had all the healing components required.
+This evolved to isolating the platelets in the blood that release the most important growth factors.
+These growth factors act to both directly stimulate healing and to recruit stem-derived self-repair cells from the walls of vessels to migrate to the site of injury.
+Then we investigated combinations of growth factors of platelets drawn from the patient in the office with bioactive factors from hyaluronic acid (HA).

 The risk of any joint injection is possible infection or reaction.
 For each of these preparations the risk is extremely low but not zero.
-The amniotic stem cells are from healthy mothers fully tested for all known diseases and provided by the leading commercial entity.
-The Stone Clinic and Stone Research Foundation collaborate with this entity to push forward the research and development that can improve the efficacy and document the outcomes of this regenerative therapy.
+The Stone Clinic and Stone Research Foundation collaborate to push forward the research and development that can improve the efficacy and document the outcomes of this anabolic injection therapy.